 Successful potato production largely depends on the quality of the planting material.
 Due to the susceptibility of the potato to several transmissible diseases, it is not possible to multiply the same seed source for an indefinite period of time.
 The South African potato industry has a sophisticated seed potato industry, which plays a vital role in the growth of the ware potato and processing industries.
 Stringent requirements are set in respect of the production of seed potatoes and certification officials of Potato Certification Service ensure that certified seed potatoes meet the requirements of the Scheme.
 Field and tuber inspection findings are supported by laboratory test results, with regard to certain bacterial diseases and viruses, before certification is awarded.
 The process of certification is managed by a sophisticated data management system.
 Approximately 10 000 hectares are registered annually for seed potato production.
-Only laboratories registered with the Department of Agriculture, Forestry and Fisheries and approved by the Independent Certification Council for Seed Potatoes are permitted to conduct laboratory tests for certification of seed potatoes.
+Only laboratories registered with the Department of Agriculture, Land Reform and Rurual Development and approved by the Independent Certification Council for Seed Potatoes are permitted to conduct laboratory tests for certification of seed potatoes.
 Once seed potatoes comply with all the requirements of the Scheme, certification is awarded.
 Certification is evidenced by the official certification label attached to the seed potato bag.

 South African Seed Potato Certification Scheme